 Q: What is the best battery monitoring system available?

-Q: How can you say that, I have seen other systems that seams to work in the same way?
+Q: How can you claim that, I have come across other systems that seems to work in the same way?

 A: They do not have protective resistors that limits the high battery current to a safe level.

 Batscan does not operate in the same way as other battery monitoring systems.
 Batscan does not influence the battery in any way.
 Influencing of the battery can, first and foremost, cause discharge of the battery.
 Second it could cause unlucky hazards such as human injury.
 The protective resistors Batscan uses makes is difficult to create a battery monitoring system that operates without complications – although Batscan is the only one that has succeeded.
 On account of this, the american company AT&T bought this from Batscan in 1993 and it is still in use.

 In Batscan, all parts after the protective resistor including wiring, sockets, measuring modules, communication bus network etc, meets the specifications for Limited Current Circuit (LCC), or SELV for personal safety as required by the International and European safety standard IEC/EN60950.

 Q: I have seen other monitoring systems that use fuses on the connections to the battery terminals.
 Is that safe?

 A: Absolutely not!
 WARNING!
 These kind of systems are probably not designed by a graduated engineer, and you should not let them anywhere near your batteries!

 A fuse is simply a piece of wire inside a glass cylinder.
 The wire inside the fuse will melt when heated by a current flowing through it that exceeds the rated current of the fuse for some time.
 Unfortunately, this current is in the orders of magnitudes higher than the current required for killing a person.
 Fuses do nothing for protection of humans.